the94air/mixer/README.md

-# mixer (boilerplate)
+# Mixer (boilerplate for static sites)
-Stand alone version of Laravel MIX for module bundling and asset compilation.
+Stand alone version of Laravel MIX for module bundling and asset compiling.

-## Try it yourself
+## Installation
-Just clone the repo
+1. Clone the repo
 ```
 git clone https://github.com/the94air/mixer.git
 ```
-And install all the dependancies
+2. Install all the dependancies
 ```
 npm install
 ```
-done!
+3. Done!